Available in Classic and VPC

 - A "sub account" is an account that serves as an auxiliary role in sharing and managing resources of the main account.
 You can use services within the permissions granted to the sub account.
 If a sub account is granted the permission of "NCP_SERVER_MANAGER," then it can use all features of Server.
 All details of that sub account's task can be viewed in Cloud Activity Tracer.

-- Fees of service used by the sub account are charged to the account that created the sub account.
+- Pricing information of the service used by the sub account are charged to the account that created the sub account.

 Q. How do I use Sub Account?